fslaborg/FSharp.Charting/README.md

 ## Library license

-The library is available under Apache 2.0.
+The library is available under MIT.
 For more information see the [License file][1] in the GitHub repository.

  [1]: https://github.com/fsharp/FSharp.Charting/blob/master/LICENSE.md